GenesisEducationKyiv/software-engineering-school-5-0-allohamora/docs/protocol.md

 **Additional Observations:**
 - gRPC shows no significant performance difference between SSL (self-signed) and non-SSL implementations
 - HTTP appears to use keep-alive connections, reducing TCP handshake overhead
+- Similar performance gap between HTTP and gRPC was observed when running inside Docker containers just with lower values because of the additional overhead of Docker networking

 <details>